DAY TO DAY PROGRAM

 The city walk will end at the yellow track, where you will have a view over the ice fjord, and maybe, if we are lucky, we can spot whales.
 Bring a snack so you can stay a little bit longer just enjoying this amazing place.

-In the evening it is time to get closer to the Arctic nature as you enjoy the midnight sun reflecting in the huge icebergs just outside town, where the UNESCO area begins.
+In the evening it is time to get closer to the Arctic nature as we sail out to the icefjord to enjoy the midnight sun reflecting in the huge icebergs just outside town, where the UNESCO-area begins.
 If you are lucky, we will spot some of those beautiful creatures, whales.

 The day is devoted to a top hike in the back country of Ilulissat and a walk along the ice fjord and UNESCO site.

-Day 4 – Wednesday: Two days hike with overnight in the settlement of Oqaatsut
+Day 3 – Wednesday: Two days hike with overnight in the settlement of Oqaatsut (-/L/D)

 We will pass a waterfall and enjoy the view over the bay leading to the settlement.
 Today’s hike will be around 4-5 hours.
 The rest of the day we have to ourselves, relaxing in this quiet isolated place.
 During Summer time, the only way of getting to Oqaatsut is by boat, snow mobile, dog sledge or hiking.
 27 people live here all year round.
 In the past Oqaatsut was the centre for whaling.
 Still today it’s possible to see hunters dragging a whale on shore, but it doesn’t happen too often anymore.